mt1022/scikit-ribo/README.md

 This is a copy of [scikit-ribo](https://github.com/schatzlab/scikit-ribo) by Fang et al with some modifications to run on fly genome.

-see commit message for modifications and reasons.
+See commit message for modifications and reasons.

+Error message related to `site-packages/glmnet_py/cvglmnet.py`:
+Change line 260 `scipy.floor(nobs/nfolds)` to `int(scipy.floor(nobs/nfolds))`.

+There are also one or two other errors that are difficult to reproduce and debug (Usually fixed by rerun the build step or run step).

 See below for the original README of scikit-ribo.

 ------------------------------------------------------------------------------